 Finally, don’t turn on the external storage device’s security feature if it has one.
 A router has no mechanism to unlock it.

 Once you’ve connected a storage device to a router and turned on the data sharing feature — often referred to as Windows-based, or SAMBA (SMB), file sharing — it’s easy to access that share space from any computer within the network.

-(Here I assume you know already know how to set up a router, accessing its web interface, etc. Enabling the NAS feature is part of working with the router’s interface.
-If not, this post on how to build a network from scratch will help you with that.)
+- Here I assume you know how to set up a router, access its web interface, etc — enabling the NAS feature is part of working with the router’s interface.
+If not, this post on how to build a network from scratch will help you with that.

 Accessing your NAS server on a Windows computer

 2. On the address bar type in this command then press Enter: